coatespeter/first-project-gglamping/README.md

 ## User Stories

 As a static website the user goals will be the same each time, those goals are as follows;

 **Accommodation**

 We would like for potential visitors to the eco-resort to be able to get a feel for the types of accommodation and services available.
 As an eco-glamping resort, we would like for people to know that what they will experience is not necessarily what one can expect in a normal resort.

 **Communication**

 We would like for it to be as easy for a user to contact us as possible.
-We have made sure to include a very visible contact tab on the header which links to a very readable and accessible contact form that is responsive on Phones, Tablets Laptops and Desktop computers.
+We have made sure to include a  visible contact tab on the header which links to a very readable and accessible contact form that is responsive on Phones, Tablets, Laptops and Desktop computers.

 **User Friendliness**

 I have used appropriate media queries to ensure that the layout of each page represents how it was designed.
 I have made sure to add several breakpoints where the arrangement of columns is adjusted to suit each device as well as adding a dropdown menu to the smaller devices to save on cluttered space in the menu.

 ## Design

 **Colour Scheme**

 The colour scheme I used is designed to represent nature, the teal and aqua create a calming background with the orange giving the website some warmth and comfort.
-This has been echoed in the gallery images
+This has been echoed in the gallery images.

 ![colour palette used](https://i.ibb.co/NY0X9G3/colours.jpg)

-**Typeography**
+**Typography**

 ![Image of the font chosen for the site](https://i.ibb.co/yB7QX43/Typography.png)